allanspear/Research/README.md

 This repository defines the blocks, transactions, operations, and static validation that is independent of chain state.
 It can be used to build and sign transactions.

+# Basecoin

+Basecoin is an ABCI application designed to be used with the Tendermint consensus engine to form a Proof-of-Stake cryptocurrency.
+It also provides a general purpose framework for extending the feature-set of the cryptocurrency by implementing plugins.